-Conversion Rate Optimisation (CRO) is the process of increasing and optimising the number of customers that convert after landing on your web-page.
-It is an essential process in driving sales and achieving a bigger return on investment (or ROI) for your business.
-Within this article we will focus on five simple psychological principles which when harnessed correctly, can work wonders for increasing conversions on your site.
+Conversion Rate Optimisation (CRO) is the process of increasing and optimising the number of customers that convert after landing on your web page.
+It’s an essential step for making sure you net sales and achieve a greater ROI for your business.
+We’ve rounded up five simple psychological principles which you can utilise in order to increase conversions on your site.

 What exactly is CRO?

-CRO is not about generating new leads for your business, it is about increasing the rate of existing customers visiting your site that take a specific action, for example purchasing a product or adding their name to a mailing list.
+CRO is not about generating more traffic or leads – instead it’s about increasing how many of your site customers take a specific action on your page, such as purchasing a product or adding their name to a mailing list.

-The basic idea behind CRO is essentially finding out and understanding human behavioural trends that drive interaction on the web, and then applying this to your own site to help drive interactions and therefore conversions.
+The basic concept behind CRO is understanding the human behavioural trends that drive interaction on the web, and then applying this to your own site to promote interactions and therefore conversions.

-Psychological research is the backbone behind many digital marketing techniques, including CRO.
-Understanding key psychological principles is vital to gaining an understanding of customers’ behaviour on your site; why your conversion rates might not be as high as you hoped and the ways in which you can optimise your site (using psychology) to increase these conversions.
+This means that understanding the psychology behind people’s actions is essential for devising digital marketing techniques, including CRO.
+Understanding key psychological principles is vital to gaining an understanding of customers’ behaviour on your site.
+This can help to explain why your conversion rates have dropped, and shed light on how to optimise your site (using psychology) to increase these conversions.

 The Five Simple Psychological Principles